DigitalCommons/coopsuk/README.md

 match the project name defined in `package.json`, so in this case is `playground`, but if you're doing this in another project it won't be.

+A script for building, deploying and setting versions is available as well.
+It will set the version and build and deploy for you for faster development.
+To use this run (this will just build and deploy the map to the dev server (specified in deploy_targets/dev)):
+        ./deploy_targets/configdeploy.sh
+This will deploy the current version of the map to the dev server (dev by default) You can also provide arguments for the script to change versions and deploy to the production server.
+The first argument provided to the configdeploy.sh is the sea-map version The second argument is the configuration script (dev/prod) in the deploy_targets folder.
+        ./deploy_targets/configdeploy.sh 0.1.25 dev
+you can also leave out the second argument, it will default to the dev script.
+        ./deploy_targets/configdeploy.sh 0.1.25

 ### ssh keys etc.

 Depending on the deployment URL you've chosen, you may need to set up